KryptikApp/SWORDApp/research/guide.md

 tags: ["developers", "tutorial"]
 ---

-Most wallets back up your seed phrase with a cloud provider like Google Drive or iCloud.
-However, while backups are encrypted, the encryption key is often a user-generated password.
-This system is insecure, given the widespread reuse of low-entropy passwords across the internet.

 **SWORD makes digital wallets more accessible and secure.** This short guide will help you integrate SWORD within your project.

 ## Key Idea

-Account management is distributed across a group of shareholders.

 SWORD provides passwordless authentication and account recovery.
 Instead of relying on trusted cloud backups, Kryptik distributes shares of an encryption key to a group of shareholders; k of n shares are required to reconstruct the original secret.
 The encryption key creates an encrypted version of the wallet.

 Whenever a user wants to regain access to their wallet, the shares are reassembled, and the wallet is decrypted.

+> Account management is distributed across a group of shareholders.

 ## Favorable Properties